 New BlueSnap Data Protection Addendum

 To enable BlueSnap merchants to continue accepting orders from individuals based in the European Economic Area (EEA) from that date onwards, the GDPR compels us to put into effect a Data Protection agreement containing mandatory provisions for all merchants wherever they are based.

 We therefore issued a Data Protection Addendum effective for BlueSnap and all merchants as from 25th May 2018.
 Review the new Data Protection Addendum here: https://home.bluesnap.com/legal/BlueSnapDPA.

 In addition to containing detailed provisions relating to BlueSnap’s handling and processing of personal data and the enforcement of data subject rights, it also requires our merchants to adhere to the GDPR and related law particularly with respect to notifying and obtaining any required consent of your customers for the processing of their personal data and transmission to BlueSnap.

 These efforts are the continuation of BlueSnap’s commitment to comply with global privacy and security standards.
 For example, in order to cover the aspect of data transfer from the European Economic Area (EEA) to the US, BlueSnap has been certified on Privacy Shield since Q3 2016.
-We also added certification under the Swiss-US Privacy Shield scheme in 2017 and are currently finalizing updated data processing agreements with relevant parties involved in the processing, receipt and storage of personal data.
+We also added certification under the Swiss-US Privacy Shield scheme in 2017 and are currently finalizing updated data processing agreements with relevant parties involved in the processing, receipt, and storage of personal data.

-Useful resources for Merchants are available in English from the UK’s Information Commissioner’s Office web site:
+Useful resources for merchants are available in English from the UK’s Information Commissioner’s Office website: